chauff/cse1500-web-transcripts/Lecture-http.md

 Enabling the origin server to fix in advance how quickly a cached version of a resource goes stale was an important design decision.
 The alternative would have been to solely rely on web caches to query the origin server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of enquiries would have to happen very frequently.

-Here is an example of the header settings of https://www.theguardian.com/uk:
+Here is an example of the header settings of https://www.theguardian.com/uk :point_down: :

 ![Cache-Control Guardian UK](img/L1-cache-control.png)

 Thus, the Guardian homepage goes stale after sixty seconds in a web cache, a sensible timing, given the nature of the news web site.
 You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (for more information, [check the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

 Finally, we note that modern browsers have an [HTTP cache](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as well, which works analogously to the introduced web cache, relying on the same HTTP header fields to make caching decisions.
 The browser's cache can be considered as a *private cache* as it exists only on the local machine.
-The directive `private` in the Guardian's `Cache-Control` settings above tells the caches which ones are allowed to cache the response: in this case only the browser cache.
+The directive `private` in the Guardian's `Cache-Control` settings :point_up: tells the caches which ones are allowed to cache the response: in this case only the browser cache.
 In contrast, the directive `public` means that any cache can store a copy of the response.

 ### Header field Last-Modified